fukamachi/quri/README.markdown

 ### \[Function] `uri`

-Parse a string and return a `uri` object.
+Parse a string or a byte vector and return a `uri` object.

 ### \[Structure] `uri`